Heading to Rome but unsure which museums to visit or what to see beyond the Colosseum?

 Related Lists

-Rome Geography & Facts
+Rome Geography and Facts

 If you are headed to the Eternal City, you might as well know more about where it is.

-- Rome is located in the region of Lazio which borders Tuscany, Umbria, Marche, Abruzzo, Molise, and Campania.
+- Rome is located in the region of Lazio, which borders Tuscany, Umbria, Marche, Abruzzo, Molise, and Campania.

 Leave a Comment